RaphSeguin/MPA_untracked_fishing/README.md

 ## Repository Structure

-├── R/ #All functions and code used in the analysis └── README.md
+├── R/ #All functions and code used in the analysis.
+└── README.md.
 └── make.R #Main script from which all functions are called

 ## Data requirements